MLB Rumors: Washington Nationals Could Pursue Wade Davis In Free Agency

 — CubsHQ (@ChicagoCubsHQ) November 14, 2017

 Washington is still disappointed with the way their 2017 season ended.
 After finishing the regular season with a 97-65 record, the Nationals went on to lose in the NLDS to the Cubs.
-Davis did play a key role against the Nationals and stealing him from Chicago would not only strengthen their roster, but also weaken one of their primary competitors.
+Davis did play a key role against the Nationals, and stealing him from Chicago would not only strengthen their roster, but also weaken one of their primary competitors.

 Looking ahead at the next few weeks, Davis will have his pick of teams to play for.
-Chicago has made bringing him back a priority and it would not be surprising to see him stay with the Cubs.
+Chicago has made bringing him back a priority, and it would not be surprising to see him stay with the Cubs.
 That being said, if he does end up leaving, the Nationals could be one of the top teams to keep an eye on.

 Expect to hear plenty of rumors surrounding Davis in the coming weeks and for the Nationals to get involved early on in free agency.